sofiabroome/cross-dataset-generalization/README.md

 This repository contains code for the article "Recur, Attend or Convolve?
 Frame Dependency Modeling Matters for Cross-Domain Robustness in Action Recognition" by Broomé et al., arXiv 2021 -- for the experiments on the modified Diving48 domains.

+A link to the modified Diving48 domains on Harvard Dataverse will published here shortly.

 ### Examples from Fig. 2 in the article

 S1